nmelnick/elementary-freebsd/README.md

 Granite exists in both, as current elementary development work is targeting libgranite 6.0.0.
 The granite port is literally just a version change.

+## Installation

+I'm holding off on installation documentation until this is a more complete package.
+If you're itching to get started:

+* Symlink /usr/local/bin/python3.7 to /usr/local/bin/python3
+* Install each port by going into each directory and performing a `sudo make install clean`
+* You may now run applications from your current DE of choice.
+I started with gnome3, I am now using xfce4 as a base.

 ## Future Plans

 Calling anything a "future plan" is premature, as this is just an exercise to